Weiss DAC502 Review, Part 1: Inside the Reference-Grade Swiss D/A Converter

-Trying to ascribe sonic characteristics to it, or trying to find some attribute which it carries across different music and genres proves difficult.
-Comparing it to commensurate and higher-priced converters on the market shows that it puts out a more inviting, natural sound, and even at its gulp-inducing price of $10,695, it appears to compete well above it.
+Trying to ascribe sonic characteristics to it, or to find some attribute it carries across different music and genres, proves difficult.
+Comparing it to commensurate and higher-priced converters on the market shows that it produces a more inviting, natural sound, and even at its gulp-inducing price of $10,695, it appears to compete well above its price.

-I’m impressed and surprised that a series of philosophical power supply and digital clocking decisions, perfectly executed in service of top-of-the-line converter chips, in an otherwise straightforward layout can come together to compete in soundstage width, image definition and overall balance with about any DAC at any price.
+I’m impressed and surprised that a series of philosophical power supply and digital clocking decisions, perfectly executed in service of top-of-the-line converter chips, in an otherwise straightforward layout, can come together to compete with any DAC at any price in soundstage width, image definition, and overall balance.

 About Weiss

 When future Weiss Engineering president and chief designer Daniel Weiss began working for Swiss tape machine giant Studer in the late 1970s, he was getting his hands into the kind of work that his own company would later be known to dominate in the pro audio market.
-The 1980s saw a transition from analog tape toward digital, beginning with DAT (digital tape) and then moving toward recording to solid state drives, and Weiss was there at the ground floor with cutting-edge R&D experience in digital conversion and processing.
+The 1980s saw a transition from analog tape to digital, beginning with DAT (digital tape) and then moving toward recording to solid-state drives.
+Weiss was there at the ground floor with cutting-edge R&D experience in digital conversion and processing.

 Early 102 Series and IBIS systems became a new benchmark for digital sound in mastering studios worldwide, and the later Gambit Series products found their way to any lucky studio that could afford them.
 Knowing the utmost importance of accurate conversion and clean processing, many made that stretch.
 You could build a whole studio around a couple of Weiss components as the digital heart of the system.

-Weiss’ high reputation and dominance in the pro audio industry earned its owner and chief designer Daniel a Technical Grammy Award in 2021.
+Weiss’s high reputation and dominance in the pro audio industry earned its owner and chief designer, Daniel, a Technical Grammy Award in 2021.
 This award, which was added to the Grammys in 1994, highlights individuals or companies who make contributions of “outstanding technical significance” to the recording industry.

 “Daniel Weiss is without a doubt one of the pioneers of digital technology for the recording and manipulation of sound.
 He has always impressed me with his dedication and striving to find better ways to process sound, even though his products already have the highest praise throughout the industry.”

-Some see Weiss’ high end Swiss D/A conversion in a studio to be a luxury, and on the “wish list.”
+Some see Weiss’s high-end Swiss D/A conversion in a studio as a luxury and on the “wish list.”
 Others see it as essential, taking sound at the source as seriously as possible and investing in a good foundation.

 All of this comes into play when trying to understand Weiss.
-The outward appearance of the products show that this is not a company born from the audiophile mentality, but rather it’s a professional recording company whose circuits simply sound better than many if not most in the audiophile industry.
+The outward appearance of the products shows that this is not a company born from the audiophile mentality, but rather it’s a professional recording company whose circuits sound better than many, if not most, in the audiophile industry.

 No-Nonsense Looks

 Now that’s not to say it looks terrible.
 Quite the contrary; the finely bead-blasted faceplate has a high-tech feel and nice bevels on the edges.
-Having all of the controls housed in one spot via the touchscreen, sans buttons, helps present the “clean” look.
-It’s very tidy, and fine details are chosen well.
+Having all the controls housed in one spot via the touchscreen, sans buttons, helps achieve a “clean” look.
+It’s very tidy, and the fine details are well chosen.

 It just doesn’t look anywhere close to as impressive as it sounds.
-Contrast that with Chord’s DAVE, with its steampunk portholes, sweeps, curves and of course those light-up colored button balls.
-When you encounter the DAVE, the looks and performance of the DAC match each other a bit better.
+Contrast that with Chord’s DAVE, with its steampunk portholes, sweeps, curves, and of course those light-up colored button balls.
+When you encounter the DAVE, the DAC's looks and performance match each other a bit better.

-But overall, this is not a major point.
-I could have skipped right by it actually, because in use I quickly forgot about this impression.
-The DAC is so good, I was happy to simply let the device do its unassuming thing.
+But overall, this is not a significant point.
+I could have skipped right by it, actually, because in use, I quickly forgot about this impression.
+The DAC is so good that I was happy to let the device do its unassuming thing.

 I tossed a lot at this DAC, including plenty of challenging music, various interconnect and power cables, fuses, feet and more in the mix to see how good it could get.
 I still don’t think I found the “top speed” for this thing, and I tried.